na-na-hi/renget/archive/cpu-lora.md

 !!! info Make sure to read [Appendix C](#appendix-c-finetuneexe-usage) to see which additional parameters to use to improve your model quality.

+Once you're happy with it, consider [merging it with the base model](https://rentry.org/llama-cpp-conversions#merging-loras-into-a-model) so that you can offload some GPU layers during inference.

 ## Appendix C - finetune.exe Usage

 The command line help is good, but I still had a few questions about the meaning of some parameters, so I'm trying to compile what I learn here.
 Some parameters are self-explanatory.
 If any of these are wrong, or you can clarify them better, please let me know!
 I have tried to categorize them, and order them to make it easier to get started.

-Arguments are based on commit `7898652`.
+Arguments are based on commit `da05205`.

 ### File Management